Utilizing Python's functools for Efficient Caching and Memoization Strategies

 - For large DataFrames, caching many of them can use a lot of memory—limit

-or evict manually.
+maxsizeor evict manually.

 4) Using dataclass for structured, hashable parameters

-can keep the signature clean and, if frozen, become a hashable cache key.
+When a cached function takes many configuration parameters, a dataclass can keep the signature clean and, if frozen, become a hashable cache key.

 from dataclasses import dataclass